 Overall, evaporative coolers can reduce energy consumption by 80-90% compared with a conventional A/C system.

 As evaporative coolers rely on the naturally occurring power of evaporation, they are kinder to the environment than A/C systems, which require refrigerant gases to operate.
 Rather than adding to a building’s carbon footprint, any output returns to the atmosphere as steam.

 Simple installation and maintenance

-The minimal components within an evaporative cooler in comparison to a standard AC system also makes it much simpler to install these units, and restricts the amount of maintenance they require to run optimally.
+The minimal components within an evaporative cooler in comparison to a standard A/C system also make it much simpler to install these units, and restrict the amount of maintenance they require to run optimally.